formbricks/store/apps/docs/docs/core-concepts/ai-enrichment.md

 ### Worker Pool Architecture

-Store uses a **pool of concurrent workers** to process enrichment jobs efficiently:
+Hub uses a **pool of concurrent workers** to process enrichment jobs efficiently:

 - **3 workers by default** - Process multiple jobs in parallel
 - **PostgreSQL-backed queue** - Reliable job storage with retries